baconjs/bacon.js/README.md

 First check out the Bacon.js repository and run `npm install`.

-Then build the coffeescript sources into javascript:
+Then build the Typescript sources into a javascript bundle (plus typescript type definitions):

     npm run dist

 Result javascript files will be generated in `dist` directory.
-If your planning to develop Bacon.js yourself, you'll want to run [tests] too.
+If your planning to develop Bacon.js yourself, you'll want to run [tests] too using `npm test`.

 You can also build a bundle with selected features only.
 For instance